regorxxx/ajquery-xxx/_readme.txt

 		cha:	Scrolling during drag n' drop by moving the mouse to the top or bottom of the playlist now fires after 400 ms instead of 2000 ms (which made it practically unusable);
 		cha:	Template no longer shows AJAX errors while reloading the web page, as long as it is able to identify the page is unloading.
-See mozilla compatibility browser [list](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event);
+See Mozilla compatibility browser [list](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event);
 		fix:	Selected track, playing or pause icon overlapping with queue index in some cases;
 		fix:	Scrolling back not working during drag n' drop if already scrolled to a posterior